mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 ### Compile your project and ghcide with the same ghc!

-One source of frustration is likely that succesfully setting up a language server that is deeply interwoven with `ghc` like `ghcide` has one very important requirement. **You need to compile `ghcide` with the same `ghc` (version) as your project.** This shouldn‘t be hard to achieve nowadays - I’ll
+One source of frustration is likely that successfully setting up a language server that is deeply interwoven with `ghc` like `ghcide` has one very important requirement. **You need to compile `ghcide` with the same `ghc` (version) as your project.** This shouldn‘t be hard to achieve nowadays - I’ll